Seattle's new landmark Great Wheel opening on waterfront

-SEATTLE (Reuters) - Seattle’s latest tourist landmark, a 17-story Ferris wheel billed as the tallest to go into year-round operation in the United States, opened to the public on Friday, giving riders a new panoramic view of the city and its environs.
+SEATTLE (Reuters) - Seattle’s newest tourist landmark, a 175-foot-tall (53-meter-tall) Ferris wheel, will begin rolling on Friday as the tallest continuously operating wheel attraction in the United States, a theme park analyst said.

-The towering, white “Great Wheel” features 42 enclosed gondolas with space for up to 252 passengers total.
-The 175-foot-tall (53-metre-tall) wheel cost $20 million and was constructed as part of a private-sector initiative to revitalize Seattle’s waterfront.
+The towering, white “Great Wheel” features 42 enclosed gondolas capable of carrying up to 252 passengers.
+The wheel cost $20 million and was constructed as part of a private-sector initiative to revitalize Seattle’s waterfront.

 Seattle’s new wheel “is like a baby London Eye,” said 32-year-old co-owner Kyle Griffith, referring to London’s famed 443-foot-high (135-meter-high) wheel along the Thames River.

 The London Eye is Europe’s tallest Ferris wheel.
-The tallest in the world, Singapore’s 541-foot (165-metre) Singapore Flyer, is more than twice as high as Seattle’s newest attraction.
+The tallest in the world, Singapore’s 541-foot (165-meter) Singapore Flyer, is more than twice as high as Seattle’s newest attraction.

 The Great Wheel was designed to draw visitors to the Pacific Northwest city’s gritty waterfront, often framed by fog and drizzle, amid worries that a traffic-clogging construction project underway nearby would keep tourists away.